deep-security/aws-config/README.md

 1. On the "User Rights" tab, ensure that "Change own password and contact information only" is selected
 1. On the "Other Rights" tab, ensure that the default options remain with only "View-Only" and "Hide" assigned as permissions

-With the new User and new Role in place.
-Make sure you assign the Role to the user.
-This will ensure that your API access has the minimal permissions possible which reduces the risk if the credentials are exposed.
+With the new User and new Role in place, make sure you assign the Role to the user.
+This will ensure that your API access has the minimal permissions possible, which reduces the risk if the credentials are exposed.

 ## Rules

 ### ds-IsInstanceProtectedByAntiMalware

 Checks to see if the current instance is protected by Deep Security's anti-malware controls.
-Anti-malware must be "on" and in "real-time" mode for rule to be considered compliant.
+Anti-malware must be "on" and in "real-time" mode for the rule to be considered compliant.

 #### Rule Parameters: